markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </footer>
 ```

-> **Pro Tip:** You may have noticed something new here: the `<!-- -->` element.
-This is how we can leave notes, or comments, in the code.
-These do not show up in the browser but are helpful to have to make the code even easier to read.
+> **Pro Tip:** You might have noticed something new here: the `<!-- -->` element.
+This allows us to leave notes, or comments, in the code.
+These do not show up in the browser but make the code easier to read.

 Save, refresh the browser, and admire your efforts: